As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 River rocks can be tumbled, and the results are amazing.
 Polished river rocks are used in home decorating or as massage stones.

 The tumbling process requires a standard rock tumbler.
-The stones can also be altered to your preference by alternating the grit’s size and the duration of tumbles.
+The stones can also be altered to your preference by alternating the grit’s size and the duration of the tumbles.

 Conclusion

 TIP: You know what rocks can be tumbled together.
-But do you have idea what to do with tumbled rocks?
+But do you have any idea what to do with tumbled rocks?
 Check out these simple and clever ideas in the article below:

 What Can You Do with Tumbled Rocks?
 10 Simple & Clever Ideas